-$A \ defined \ benefit \ plan \ is \ a \ post-employment \ benefit \ plan \ other \ than \ a \ defined \ contribution \ plan.$
+A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.

 The Group's net obligation in respect of defined benefit pension plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in return for their service in the current and prior periods.
 That benefit is discounted to determine the present value, and the fair value of any plan asset is deducted to arrive at net obligation.
-The calculation is performed annually by a qualified actuary using the projected unit credit method which attributes entitlement to benefits to the current period (to determine current service cost) and to the current and prior periods (to determine the present value of defined benefit obligation) and is based on actuarial advice.
+The calculation is performed annually by a qualified actuary using the projected unit credit method which attributes entitlement to benefit to the current period (to determine the present value of and to the current and prior periods (to determine the present value of defined benefit obligation) and is based on actuarial advice.